-To the Executive Board of the National Council of Boy Scouts of America
+To the Executive Board of the National Council of the Boy Scouts of America

-We have audited the accompanying consolidated financial statements of the National Council of Boy Scouts of America and its affiliates (the National Council), which comprise the consolidated statement of financial position as of December 31, 2015 and the related consolidated statements of activities and changes in net assets, functional expenses and cash flows for the year then ended.
+We have audited the accompanying consolidated financial statements of the National Council of the Boy Scouts of America and its affiliates (the National Council), which comprise the consolidated statement of financial position as of December 31, 2016, and the related consolidated statements of revenues, expenses, and other changes in net assets, of functional expenses and of cash flows for the year then ended.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+Auditors' Responsibility